United States of America

 Vermont Travel Guide

-Vermont is a small, highly attractive state in New England, sandwiched between New York and New Hampshire and bordering on the Canadian province of Quebec in the north.
+Vermont is a small, highly attractive state in New England, sandwiched between New York and New Hampshire, bordering the Canadian province of Quebec in the north.
 The impressive Green Mountains create a north-south spine running most of the length of the state, the majority of which are covered by dense forest, and the glittering Lake Champlain stretches across the northwest.
-With 52 state parks, top-class outdoor activities, spectacular fall foliage and local delicacies, it is no surprise that tourism is Vermont's biggest industry.
+With 52 state parks, top-class outdoor activities and spectacular fall foliage, it is no surprise that tourism is Vermont's biggest industry.

 Vermont was originally inhabited by small groups of Algonquin-speaking Native Americans, including the Abenaki and Mohicans.
 The Iroquois later edged out most of the smaller groups, claiming the area as a hunting ground.
 Large-scale European settlement began much later in the mid-1600s when French explorer Samuel de Champlain claimed what is now known as the Lake Champlain region as part of New France.
 The British soon ousted the French, and new settlers brought new conflicts, giving rise to the Green Mountain Boys militia (begun by New Hampshire settler Ethan Allen) who fought the British in the Revolutionary War.
 Vermont became the 14th state in 1791.

 Although Montpelier is the state capital, Burlington is Vermont's biggest city, situated on the eastern shore of Lake Champlain.
-The city is attractive, lively, and historically significant as one of the leading ports in the country.
-A restored waterfront with views of the Adirondacks, bustling markets, a moderate climate, and friendly locals make it an essential stop on any visit to the Green Mountain state.
+The city is lively, attractive and historically significant as one of the leading ports in the country.
+A restored waterfront with views of the Adirondacks, bustling markets and moderate climate make it an essential stop on any visit to the Green Mountain State.